 - Witnesses – Get contact details of anyone who may be a witness to your accident as witness statements might be required to back up your version of events.

 - Accident Record Book – Make sure your accident is recorded in the accident book and ask for a copy.

 - Legal Advice – Contact a legal professional for expert advice.
 We simply cannot stress how beneficial getting the right help and advice is in cases to do with hair salon negligence.
 Having legal representation will increase your chances of a successful claim dramatically.

-If you have been injured whilst at the hairdressers and it wasn’t your fault, then you can claim for compensation.
+If you have been injured whilst at the hairdressers and it wasn’t your fault, then you could be able to make hairdresser injury clims.
 However, in order to make a successful claim, liability needs to be proven.
 Proving liability isn’t always necessarily easy to do and will depend greatly on the individual circumstances of your case.
 There is also a possibility, depending on what happened, that liability could be due to a number of other parties.

 Some examples of where liability may fall in certain circumstances are shown below: